kati-carlson213/JavaSwingProjects/AES_128bit_encryptionGUI/README.md

 Later on (so, after the class ended), I wanted to practice making a simple GUI, so here I edited my previous project so that there is a GUI that a user can interact with in order to encrypt and decrypt their data.
 I also edited my old code so that the GUI version would work in CBC mode as well (as ECB is not very secure).
 I did that by hand as well.

-(The original code that I had created for the class is in the "originalAESProject" folder for this repo.)
+(The original code that I had created for the class is in the "originalAESProject" folder.)